 Be prepared to have your breath taken away and for your jaw to drop, because Finland is one of the most spectacular travel destinations you’ll ever have visited.
 It’s like exploring a magic kingdom, but one with gastronomic delights and a nightlife that would make Narnia envious.

-Whether it’s hiking under the midnight sun, hunting of aureola lights in the depths of winter, sweating it out in a sauna or enjoy coffee and pulla in a cozy coffee shop, there are so many things to do in Finland.
+Whether it’s hiking under the midnight sun, hunting of aureola lights in the depths of winter, sweating it out in a sauna, or enjoy coffee and pulla in a cozy coffee shop, there are so many things to do in Finland.

-Finns, of course, are notoriously shy but don’t let this put you off.
+Finns, of course, are notoriously shy, but don’t let this put you off.
 They are proud of their unique heritage and cultural achievements – a surefire way to get them to open up is to let them know how much you love Finland.
-Sure, you are probably going to have to initiate the conversation but give them a few beers and you’ll wonder how Finns ever got their reputation as quiet and reserved.
+Sure, you are probably going to have to initiate the conversation but give them a few beers, and you’ll wonder how Finns ever got their reputation as quiet and reserved.